-Systematic random samplingSelecting every nth case from a populationStratified randomRandomly selecting participants for a sample from Sample selected at random from a population in which every member of the population has an equal chance of being selected.
-Stratified random Randomly selecting participants for a sample from from a population Systematic random sampling sampling predetermined strata in a population.
-Randomly selecting participants for a sample from predetermined strata in a population.
-Cluster sampling Selecting a sample based on pre-organized groups ed on pre-organized groups Cluster sampling Convenience sampling whatever subjects are available Convenience sampling
+Simple random sampling Sample selected at random from a population in which every member of the population has an equal chance of being selected.
+Systematic random sampling Selecting every nth case from a population Stratified random sampling Randomly selecting participants for a sample from predetermined strata in a population.
+Cluster sampling Selecting a sample based on pre-organized groups Convenience sampling Selecting a sample from whatever subjects are available